balasubramanian-s/github.io/index.md

 ## About Me

-I'm a cloud infrastructure engineer specializing in AWS, container orchestration, and building scalable systems.
+I'm a cloud infrastructure engineer specializing in AWS, kubernetes, and building scalable systems.
 I write about practical solutions to real problems I encounter in production environments.

 **Connect with me:**
 - 💼 [LinkedIn](https://www.linkedin.com/in/balasubramanian-s-257354137/)